-The FLT pin of UCC21732-Q1 is open drain and can report a fault signal to the DSP/MCU when the overcurrent and short circuit fault is detected through OC pin.
-The FLT pin is pulled down to GND, and is held in low state unless a reset signal is received from RST/EN.
-The device has a fault mute time t{FLTMUTE}, within which the device ignores any reset signal.
+The \overline{FLT} pin of UCC21710 is open drain and can report a fault signal to the DSP/MCU when the fault is detected through the OC pin.
+The \overline{FLT} pin will be pulled down to GND after the fault is detected, and is held low until a reset signal is received from \overline{RST} /EN.
+The device has a fault mute time $t{FLTMUTE}$, within which the device ignores any reset signal.

-The \overline{RST}/EN is pulled down internally.
-The device is disabled by default if the \overline{RST}/EN pin is floating.
+The $\overline{\text{RST}}$ /EN is pulled down internally by a 50k Ω resistor, and is thus disabled by default when this pin is floating.
+It must be pulled up externally to enable the driver.
 The pin has two purposes:

-- Resets the overcurrent and short circuit fault signaled on FLT pin.
-The RST/EN pin is active low, if the pin is set and held in low state for more than t{RSTFIL}, the fault signal is reset and FLT is reset back to the high impedance status at the rising edge of RST/EN pin. - Enable and shutdown the device.
-If the RST/EN pin is pulled low, the driver is disabled and shut down by the regular turn off.
+- To reset the FLT pin.
+To reset, then RST/EN pin is pulled low; if the pin is set and held in low state for more than t{RSTFIL} after the mute time t{FLTMUTE}, then the fault signal is reset and FLT is reset back to the high impedance status at the rising edge of the input signal at RST/EN pin. - Enable and shutdown the device.
+If the RST/EN pin is pulled low for longer than t{RSTFIL}, the driver will be disabled and OUTL will be activated to pull down the gate of the IGBT or SiC MOSFET.
 The pin must be pulled up externally to enable the part, otherwise the device is disabled by default.